 6. Call your insurance company

 Different plans cover different medications.
 Talk to your insurance company and get an idea of the level of drugs you can afford.
-When in doubt about your coverage, call and ask.
+When in doubt about your coverage, call and ask — they might tell you how you can save money on your prescriptions.
 It’s always better to be safe than sorry.